Spanish Legacy Preschool

 No outside visitors (including parents) will be allowed in the school during school hours.

 All children will be dismissed from the front door.
 Dismissal will work similarly to drop off.
 Staff will hand off children to families in the order that parents arrive.
-Please wear a mask and maintain physical distancing when waiting for your child.
+If you are entering the school at pickup, please wear a mask and maintain physical distancing when waiting for your child.

 Staff members will wear face coverings while working.
 Children are not required to wear face coverings unless the parent wishes them to.
 If you wish to have your child wear a face covering, please send in two labeled child sized face masks daily.
 When not being worn, clean face coverings will be stored in a sealed plastic bag in the child’s back pack.
 When a child needs to remove his/her mask, it will be placed in a paper bag with the child’s name on it until they use it again.
 At the end of the day, used masks will be sent home in the paper bag to be cleaned.
 Please note that a child will never be forced to wear a face covering if they are uncomfortable.
 Children will not be wearing face coverings during meal times or outside on the playground.